microsoft/terminal/doc/specs/NorthStar/Tasks.md

     is just a string of text for the commandline, you gotta know which shell to use it with"

-[TODO!]: # TODO! ---------------------------------------------------------------
-How do we want to represent this?
-* snippets of JSON with `sendInput` actions is easy for the Terminal to understand.
-* They are probably not that user friendly outside of Windows Terminal.
-  Consider, users are gonna stick these JSON blobs in the root of their repo.
-  Theoretically other tools should use them too.
-Is our json actions syntax what we'd really want to saddle people with?
-* JSON is not super friendly to command-lines - since everything's gotta be encapsulated as a string, then you've got to escape characters (esp quotes `"`) for JSON strings
-  - on the other hand, embedding tabs `\t`, newlines `\r`, escape characters, is fairly straightforward.
-* Anything that's not JSON blobs will require a lot of spec'ing to come up with a standard, and more expensive implementation Terminal-side
-* How do we want this to play with longer workflows?
-E.g. our familiar [winget script]
-* Markdown [Notebooks] seems relevant here, but probably not best for annotating specific commands that we want the Terminal to pick up on.
-A `.terminal-tasks.md` seems simple enough to look for, but embedding metadata about which shell, what text should be prompted for, descriptions, that does seem harder.

 #### Layering actions